 The parking supply on campus is a limited resource that requires efficient management and proper policies that are consistent and equitable for the entire Rutgers Newark community.
 For details, click on Guidelines for Reserved Parking.

 Each cycle requires a separate numbered permit, but may be priced as an "additional vehicle" provided a primary permit has already been purchased.
 Students pay the $4.00 (plus Tax) daily rate.
 For students with a primary permit, the current yearly cost to register the motorcycle is $19.43 (plus Tax).
 In instances where the motorcycle is the primary/sole vehicle, the price of the motorcycle permit will be priced in the same way as an automobile; based on the schedule above for students, and based on salary for faculty/staff.
 Student motorcycle permits are valid within an academic year from September 1st to August 31st; Faculty/Staff motorcycle permits are valid within the calendar year from January 1st to December 31st.
 Cycles may park only within legitimate stalls at appropriate facilities.
 The University reserves the right to alter the schedule of fees.

 Alternative or New Vehicles

 Alternative or New Vehicles must be registered with the Commuter Transit and Parking and Services office.
 Failure to register the replacement vehicle constitutes a violation.
 Fee is based on student/faculty/staff status.
-Hangtags and stickers should be removed from sold or traded vehicles and returned to CTPS at Blumenthal Hall - Suite 105.
+Hangtags should be removed from sold or traded vehicles and returned to CTPS at Blumenthal Hall - Suite 105.